...

 Can a foreigner buy a house in Italy?

-• Having a tax number;
+• have a tax number;

-• Having a Current Account.
+• have a Current Account.

 Can I live in Italy if I buy a house there?